chardane/ClarifaiRuby/README.md

 ### FeedbackRequest
 **Pending**

+## Known Issues
+- Token Overconsumption
+  - Currently, every instance of any request objects generates a separate access token.
+We would need to change it, such that it would use one token across all request objects.
+- No support for multiple files
+  - The `tag` endpoint can support multiple files within its request, however, due to `HTTMultiParty`gem limitations.

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/clarifai_ruby.
+Bug reports and pull requests are welcome on GitHub at https://github.com/chardane/ClarifaiRuby.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.

 ## License